Usama-zia/Potential-Talent/README.md

 Potential Talent
 ==============================

-Shortlisting and ranking talented individuals from a list of applicants
+Shortlisting and ranking talented individuals from a list of applicants.
+Please consult notebook (Data_analysis_v1.ipynb) for detailed description of project and Analysis.
 ## Installation Instructions

 go to anaconda prompt and type in following commands: